What is the difference between dominant and recessive alleles? | Channels for Pearson+

 1

-Understand the basic concept of alleles: Alleles are different forms of a gene that are found at the same place on a chromosome.
+Understand the concept of alleles: Alleles are different forms of a gene that can exist at a specific locus on a chromosome.
 They can be dominant or recessive.

 Define dominant alleles: Dominant alleles are those that are expressed in the phenotype even if only one copy is present.
-This means that if an individual has at least one dominant allele, the trait associated with that allele will be visible.
+This means that if an organism has one dominant allele and one recessive allele, the dominant trait will be observed.

-Define recessive alleles: Recessive alleles are only expressed in the phenotype when two copies are present.
-This means that the trait associated with a recessive allele will only be visible if the individual has two copies of the recessive allele (homozygous recessive).
+Define recessive alleles: Recessive alleles require two copies (homozygous condition) to be expressed in the phenotype.
+If an organism has one dominant and one recessive allele, the recessive trait will not be observed.

-Clarify the expression in heterozygous conditions: In a heterozygous condition, where one dominant and one recessive allele are present, the dominant allele will mask the expression of the recessive allele, resulting in the dominant trait being expressed.
+Consider the genetic combinations: In a heterozygous condition (one dominant and one recessive allele), the dominant allele will mask the expression of the recessive allele.
+In a homozygous recessive condition (two recessive alleles), the recessive trait will be expressed.

 Watch next